University Sponsored Fundraising Events

 There is a newly revised Fundraising Authorization form (eff.
 7/1/14) that organizational units should use to initiate a campus-sponsored fundraising event.
 The new FA form acknowledges alcohol approval signatures required of campus alcohol authorization forms.
 To avoid signature duplicity, organizational units are required to attach your approved campus alcohol authorization form with submittal of the FA form to initiate a fundraising event (if applicable).
 Please note: the Boulder campus has a different alcohol approval process, requiring a UCB approval signature on the FA form.
 Please also see the Fundraising Events and Alcohol Approval section below.

 Revised Sales Tax Procedure for Auctions (NEW)

-Effective immediately, sales tax for tangible auction items should be calculated based on the purchase bid price of the item.
-This new business process is different from past practices, please consult Karen Ichiba, Karen.Ichiba@cu.edu or your campus sales tax contact (below), if you have any questions.
+Effective immediately, sales tax for tangible auction items should be calculated based on the lessor of purchase bid price or Fair Market Value of the item.
+Please consult Karen Ichiba, Karen.Ichiba@cu.edu or your campus sales tax contact (below), if you have any questions.

 In-Person Fundraising Event Compliance Training